dcollan/excellent-password-generator/README.md

 - WHEN the password is generated
 - THEN the password is either displayed in an alert or written to the page

+## Objective
+Provided with the template to an HTML and CSS code, with partial JavaScript completed in script.js, modify script.js so that the webpage will be able to respond to the user's requests on creating a new random password to have shown on screen.
+Upon clicking 'Generate Password', the user will be provided with a prompt indicating how long their password will be, ranging from 8 to 128 (inclusively).
+After entering, the user will then be asked if any lowercase, uppercase, numbers, or special characters will be included in the password.

 ![image](https://github.com/dcollan/excellent-password-generator/blob/main/Assets/03-javascript-homework-demo.png)

 ## Link to Website